internetarchive/wayback-machine-webextension/appstores/chrome/README.md

 #### Single purpose

-To help provide context to people Browsing the Web.
+To help provide context to people browsing the web.

 #### Permission justification

 Permissions used: `activeTab, cookies, contextMenus, notifications, storage, webRequest, webRequestBlocking, <all_urls>`

+- activeTab: For using tabs.executeScript() to insert html content for error popups and wikipedia.
+- cookies: Used in login authentication.
+- contextMenus: For right-click shortcuts to common features.
 - notifications: To notify users of initiation, completion, and error alerts while saving.
-- tabs: (removed)
-- activeTab: For using tabs.executeScript() to insert html content for error popups and wikipedia.
+- storage: For storing settings, cache, and other persistent data.
 - webRequest: To detect http fail codes such as 404 Not Found.
 - webRequestBlocking: To use onBeforeSendHeaders to rewrite http headers.
-- contextMenus: For right-click shortcuts to common features.
 - Host permission: Need access to all websites so that automatic http error detection will work.
-- cookies: Used in login authentication.
-- storage: For storing settings, cache, and other persistent data.

 - Are you using remote code?
 NO